-Colorado shooting victims: store staffers, cop, photographer
+Colorado shooting victims: Store staffers, cop, photographer

 SUZANNE FOUNTAIN

-Fountain was a Medicare agent, helping people sign up for the federal health insurance program for older adults and get supplemental coverage, said Hilarie Kavanagh of Medicare Licensed Agents in Boulder, where Fountain worked for the past two years.
+Up until the pandemic, Fountain was also the manager of eTown, a nonprofit live music venue in Boulder.

+“Suzanne was a bright light to all she met, and we were proud to have her represent eTown in our community as she welcomed people into our space hundreds and hundreds of times,” the organization said in a Facebook post.

-Fountain also devoted time to local theater, winning praise for her acting from both reviewers and those who worked with her.
+Fountain won praise for her acting from both reviewers and those who worked with her.

 "She was absolutely lovely, a natural, someone you simply didn't forget," Brian Miller, who worked with her on a show, told The Denver Post.